debtcollective/membership/README.md

   <h1>FUNDRAISING</h1>
 </div>

-Fundraising is a simple app for non profit organizations, that allows users to create an account using [Discourse](https://discourse.org) and donate to the organization.
+Membership is a simple app for non profit organizations, that allows users to create an account using [Discourse](https://discourse.org) and donate to the organization.
 It contains the following features:

 - Simple donations payment management through Stripe.
 - One time donations through anonymous accounts.